ritik-kaithwar/superstore_sales_analysis_report_power_bi/README.md

 ## Overview

-This report analyzes sales, customer behavior, product performance, and regional trends for a Superstore between 2014 and 2018.
+This report analyzes sales, customer behavior, product performance, and regional trends for a Superstore between.
 Data visualizations and insights are derived from Power BI dashboards based on a transactional dataset.

 ## Key Performance Indicators (KPIs)